Learning how to edit a book is hard.

 Line them up along your wall and step back.

-If you have too may slow-paced chapters next to each other, do some digging and figure out how you can add tension there—and realize that if you have several fast-paced chapters next to each other, your book will speed by, which can often cause information overload or confusion.
+If you have too many slow-paced chapters next to each other, do some digging and figure out how you can add tension there—and realize that if you have several fast-paced chapters next to each other, your book will speed by, which can often cause information overload or confusion.

 You control pacing on the large scale with plot and structure, and on the small scale with sentence and paragraph structure.
 Short punchy sentences speed the reader along, and long, complex sentences and paragraphs slow the reader down.

-#7 – Line Editing a Book
+#8 – Line editing a book

-Now we begin my least favorite part… the line by line edit.
+Now we begin my least favorite part… the line-by-line edit.

 There’s no shortcut here.
-You have to go through your book, line-by-line, word-by-word, and consider each paragraph sentence and word.
+You have to go through your book, line-by-line, word-by-word, and consider each paragraph, sentence, and word.

 You’re looking for typos, grammatical mistakes, passive voice, but largely just, how can you make this more readable?